Help us achieve our goals:

 Sowing seed outdoors saves time pricking out and potting on and is suitable for a variety of plants.

 Many bulbs readily multiply by producing offsets without any help from the gardener.
 But as well as taking advantage of this, it is quite simple to grow more of your favourite bulbs using just a few other techniques, including scaling, bulbils, seed and division.

 Cannas are vibrant tender perennials that produce bold leaves and showy flowers in shades of red, orange, yellows and pinks.
 It is a useful summer bedding plant for both containers and borders, but does well in cool conservatories in summer.

-Softwood cuttings can be used to propagate a wide range of mainly deciduous shrubs and some trees in early spring.
+Softwood cuttings can be used to propagate a wide range of perennials and deciduous shrubs, as well as some trees, in spring and early summer.
 Material is taken from the soft and flexible young shoot tips, which root readily.

 It is important to recognise the risks posed by plant imports to crops and other plants in the UK, and to international conservation efforts.
 So, to safeguard plant health in Britain, there are statutory controls on importing plants and plant products into this country.

 Simple layering is one of the easiest methods of propagating new plants.
 Unlike cuttings, which have to survive on their own, layered shoots are encouraged to form roots while still attached to the parent plant.